twolfson/twolfson.com/articles/testing-with-other-services.md

 [http]: http://nodejs.org/api/http.html#http_http_createserver_requestlistener
 [express]: http://expressjs.com/

-It works on the same principle as explained above; when a request is received, if it is saved on disk, then send the result.
-Otherwise, make the request, save the result to disk, and send the result from disk.
+It works on the same principle as explained above; when a request is received, if there is a copy on disk, then send it back.
+Otherwise, make the request, save a copy to disk, and send it back.
 Here is an example of using [eight-track][] in testing:

 ```js
 // Load in test dependencies